ise-view-Article Detail Bottom List

 What’s the make-up of your pasta?

-Our pasta is made with 80%–like a traditional Italian pasta–and 20% cricket powder.
+Our product is made with 80% pasta –like a traditional Italian pasta–and 20% cricket powder.
 Cricket powder is 100% crickets, dried and ground whole.
-Instead, we can eat only 40 of a cow.
+Instead, we can eat only 40% of a cow.
 This is one of the many reasons why edible insects are sustainable.

 What makes bugs in general and crickets in particular–a superfood?